rtmigo/mavence/README.md

 By placing publishing logic in a build script, you make the foundation of the project shaky.

-The build script gets big and ugly, especially if it's supposed to work in CI/CD.
+It's very easy to make a Gradle script big and ugly.
+Especially if it's supposed to work in CI/CD.
 Gradle itself is a monster of complexity.
 Feeding the monster with excessive tasks is the last thing to do.

-However, we still use one of the plugins.
-This is the Gradle `maven-publish`, that creates a local copy of a Maven project.
+However, we still use some Gradle plugins.
+This is the Gradle `maven-publish`, that creates, i.e. builds a local copy of a Maven package.

 </details>